-Customer experience as always been a key driver of business success.
+Customer experience has always been a key driver of business success.
 However, our current situation has turned upside down everything we thought we knew about our customers and their journeys.

 There are three main observations and considerations that are playing out to be important in ensuring that our customer experience work is contributing positively to our business, and not becoming a liability in these times of change.